CarolinaCobo/la-biblioteca-ms3/README.md

 To immediately  understand the purpose  of the page.
 To see all the content without having to register.
 To be able to search for keywords.
-To be able to filter by category.
+To be able to filter by genre.
 To be able to register easily without having to input too much information.
 See books information.
 Comment and rate books.